 Scientists have spent decades studying whether animal organs can function normally and safely in humans without being rejected by the patient’s immune system, but the challenge is enormous.
 In the latest experiment, the team used the gene-editing tool CRISPR to alter the genes of Yucatan miniature pigs, then transplanted their kidneys into macaque monkeys.
-The gene changes were designed to prevent organ rejection and remove any pig viruses that might be activated in the recipients.
+The gene changes were intended to prevent organ rejection and remove any pig viruses that might be activated in the recipients.

 Tatsuo Kawai, a member of the research team and a professor at Harvard Medical School, said they expected the modified pig organs to work better in humans than monkeys because they were a better match.
-Professor Dusko Ilic at King's College London said the new work was a breakthrough, but said there was a long way to go before the method could be used in clinical trials.
+Professor Dusko Ilic at King's College London said the new work was groundbreaking, but said there was a long way to go before the method could be used in clinical trials.

 Thu Thao (According to Guardian )